June 25-29, 2018

 AP 503.200 Erol Altug

-This course is designed both for teachers who are new to teaching AP Biology as well as experienced teachers, who are looking for information about the new course requirements.
-This course will focus on three areas essential to the teaching of the newly-revised AP Biology course: 1) the new curriculum framework (the four “Big Ideas” and the seven “Science Practices”), 2) the new inquiry-based lab approach, and 3) the new exam.
-Participants will engage in extensive hands-on experiences with the new inquiry-based labs and will explore ways to modify existing labs to fit the new AP Biology Science Practice Standards.
+This course is designed both for new course requirements.
+This course will focus on three areas essential to the teaching of the revised AP Biology course: 1) the curriculum framework (the four “Big Ideas” and the seven “Science Practices”), 2) the inquiry-based lab approach, and 3) the exam.
+Participants will engage in extensive hands-on experiences with the inquiry-based labs and will explore ways to modify existing labs to fit the AP Biology Science Practice Standards.
 The new exam design, particularly in contrast with the former exam, will be highlighted.
 Other topics or the week include the audit process, textbooks, and resources.
-Participants will be expected to read the new AP Biology curriculum before the workshop begins https://securemedia.collegeboard.org/digitalServices/pdf/ap/ap-biology-course-and-exam-description.pdf.
+Participants will be expected to read the new AP Biology curriculum before the workshop begins: https://securemedia.collegeboard.org/digitalServices/pdf/ap/ap-biology-course-and-exam-description.pdf.
 Each participant briefly will share a “best practice” idea during the week.
 Participants should bring a laptop computer or tablet device with them.
 All laboratory equipment and other materials will be provided.
 Participants new to AP Biology, who are taking this course for graduate credit at Goucher College, will develop a course syllabus based on the new curriculum standards.
 (Teachers who already have successfully submitted an AP Bio audit syllabus for the new program will develop a unit based around the new curriculum).

-Preparing Students for Advanced Placement® Calculus AB: Revised
+Preparing Students for Advanced Placement® Calculus BC: Revised

 Preparing Students for Advanced Placement® Chemistry: Extended

-This course is designed for AP Chemistry teachers who have previously completed any 2013, 2014, or 2015 Advanced Placement Chemistry Summer Institute session.
+This course is designed for experienced AP Chemistry teachers who have previously completed any APSI that has focused on the redesigned AP Chemistry curriculum.
 Extending learning from a prior AP Chemistry session, the focus of this course will involve Curriculum Framework activities, the new curricular requirements, and introduction of guided inquiry labs and inquiry experiences in the classroom.
 Additional course experiences will include reflecting/debriefing about classroom and lab activities implemented in the classroom, discussing successful strategies for teaching the new content areas, incorporating successful inquiry labs, converting traditional labs to inquiry labs, and generating “new style” questions.
 This session also will include analysis of test data.
 Time and guidance will be provided for collaboration and practice with the above topics.
 Opportunities will be provided for participants to share strategies for incorporating more inquiry in both the lab and the classroom.
 Each teacher will bring materials to share for major content or problem areas (i.e., equilibrium, buffers, electrochemistry, IMFs), such as notes, labs, exams, formative assessments, and suggestions for refining and adopting different approaches.
 The Laboratory assignment for the week will involve the synthesis and analysis of an iron oxalate salt.
 There will be one to two hours of homework daily.